Depression is one of the most misunderstood and misdiagnosed mental illnesses in America today. It affects nearly 19 million adults every year.

 6) Pursue Goals and Responsibilities

 While it may be tempting to pull away from everything while battling depression, setting small daily goals and taking on responsibilities can help you find purpose in life.
-You can also volunteer and help others, which moves your focus to people instead of your own inner turmoil.
+You might also want to volunteer and help others, which prevents introspection by moving your focus to other people.

 Part of the deception of depression is that life has no purpose and you have no value.
 When you find yourself doing something productive, you can combat destructive thinking by seeing that your efforts do make a difference which will help to overcome depression.